Explore sociology's key concepts, theories, methods, and original voices--all in one innovative text.

 - Animated videos bring key sociological concepts to life

-- Assignable data exercises in each chapter help students build essential data literacy skills using interactive data visualization tools from SAGE Stats.
+- Assignable data exercises (available on the SAGE Vantage platform, linked through SAGE Coursepacks) help students build essential data literacy skills using interactive data visualization tools from SAGE Stats.
 Featuring data from private and public sources, these exercises offer students a dynamic way to analyze real-world data and think critically about the numbers.